jamesbrownlow/tolerance_python/README.md

 Notes:
 - The gamtolint and cautolint files are slightly different than the R equivalent, this is due to R using the Newton minimization method and the Python code uses the Quasi Newton BFGS minimization method.
 Both methods use nonlinear minimization.
 The Quasi Newton method does not require solving a linear system of equations, it does not require a second derivative, and it's faster relative to the Newton method.
 One downside of the Quasi Newton method as opposed to the Newton method is that the Quasi Newton method has a less precise convergence path.
-- npmvtolregion has some errors.
+- npmvtolregion may have some unknown errors.
-- plottol_2 isn't 1-1 with the R equivalent.
-It cannot handle anova and polynomial regression yet.